Amrrx/testcafe_unified_reporter/README.md

 This is the **Unified** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).

+## Version - 1.4
+- Fix a minor bug in reporting missing metadata
+- Added the ability to mention the missng metadata in fixture and testcase

 ## Version - 1.3
 - Generate testrail report from testrail pre-created report templates